ppy/osu-wiki/wiki/Contests/MGTS/2025/en.md

 - To sign up, the captain will need to register your entire team via the `register` button on the [contest's website page](https://gtsosu.com/2025/mgts/home).
   - The person in the first slot is the captain.
 This will be filled in automatically with the player who is registering, hence why the captain needs to be the one registering.
   - You must add a custom team name.
   - You can add a custom flag, a link to an image of size 70x47.
-This isn't mandatory, but leaving this blank means the country flag of the team captain is taken as your team's flag.
+This is not mandatory, but leaving this blank means the country flag of the team captain is taken as your team's flag.

 ### Submission process

 - In order to prepare a valid submission, you need to start mapping via one of the two provided templates.
-- Upon downloading the template and loading it in osu!, **you must change the beatmap creator's name to your team's captain's name in the metadata in order to have a valid submission**.
+- Upon downloading the template and loading it in osu!, **you must change the beatmap creator's name to your team captain's name in the metadata in order to have a valid submission**.
 - The captain will need to submit the `.osz` file through the [osu! contest listing](https://osu.ppy.sh/community/contests/248).
   - If any one other than the captain submits the entry, the entry will be disqualified.

-If you're having any issues with the registration/submission process, please don't hesitate to [send Hivie a message](https://osu.ppy.sh/community/chat?sendto=14102976)!
+If you are having any issues with the registration/submission process, please do not hesitate to [send Hivie a message](https://osu.ppy.sh/community/chat?sendto=14102976)!

 ### Judging criteria